lllyasviel/ControlNet/README.md

 ![p](github_page/uc1.png)

-By tuning the parameters, you can get some very intereting results like below:
+By tuning the parameters, you can get some very interesting results like below:

 ![p](github_page/uc3.png)